A War in Crimson Embers

 by Alex Marshall

-Series: The Crimson Empire (3)
+The Crimson Empire (3)

 "The final book in Alex Marshall's Crimson Empire trilogy, which began with A Crown for Cold Silver, an outstanding, game-changing fantasy epic featuring an unforgettable warrior.
 Former warrior queen and now pariah, Cold Zosia wakes in the ashes of a burning city.
 Her vengeance has brought her to this - her heroic reputation in tatters, her allies scattered far and wide, and her world on the cusp of ruin.
-General Ji-Hyeon has vanished into the legendary First Dark, leaving her lover Sullen alone to carry out the grim commands of a dead goddess.
+General Ji-Hyeon has vanished into the legendary First Dark, leaving her lover Sullen show more alone to carry out the grim commands of a dead goddess.
 The barbarian Maroto is held captive by a demonic army hell-bent on the extermination of the Crimson Empire, and only his protégé Purna believes he can be saved.
-Zosia must rally her comrades and old enemies one last time, for what will prove the greatest battle of her many legends ... if anyone lives to tell it"--… (more)
+Zosia must rally her comrades and old enemies one last time, for what will prove the greatest battle of her many legends ... if anyone lives to tell it"-- show less

 Some epic fantasy is all about the meticulous worldbuilding, others about the way it's written, and others love to revel in the plot.